AleksaKras/gedzi/README.md

-This is my Telegram Bot for Gedzio Park in Yaremche.
+This is my Telegram Bot for a GPark .
 The main idea of this bot is a quiz, which bot makes for visitors.
 It asks questions, and users should find answers by reading legends, which located in different places in this Park.
 There are 5 ways of legends, 8 questions and for 4 answers in each.